richardschoen/MonoOniSamples/MonoDirList/MonoDirList/README.md

 I crawled about 106000 files by listing /QOpenSys in about 2-3 minutes.
 Nice.<br>

 **Program parameters**<br>
-IFS directory to crawl/list.
-List attributes will be directory, file name, file size, file create date, changed date and last access date.<br>
+IFS directory to crawl/list - This is the directory to crawl.
+File list attributes will be directory, file name, file size, file create date, changed date and last access date.

 File filter - *.* for all files.
 (Note: This parm is not functional currently so always pass *.*.
 You can filter the OUTFILE with a query after.)